Ray Jayawardhana

-Ray Jayawardhana is provost and professor of physics and astronomy at Johns Hopkins University.
-Prior to this, from 2018 to 2023, he was the Harold Tanner Dean of the College of Arts and Sciences and a Professor of Astronomy at Cornell University.
+Ray Jayawardhana is an American astrophysicist, science communicator, and the current president of the California Institute of Technology.
+Previously, he was the provost and professor of physics and astronomy at Johns Hopkins University, and prior to that, the Harold Tanner Dean of the College of Arts and Sciences, Professor of Astronomy, and Hans A. Bethe Professor at Cornell University.

 Early life and education

-Jayawardhana was born and raised in Sri Lanka, where he attended St. John's College and Royal College Colombo prior to pursuing higher education in the United States.
+Jayawardhana was born in Sri Lanka, where he attended St. John's College and Royal College Colombo prior to pursuing higher education in the United States.

-In 1994, he received his B.S. degree from Yale University.
-In 2000, he was awarded his Ph.D. from Harvard University.
+He received his B.S. degree from Yale University in 1994 and his Ph.D. from Harvard University in 2000.

+He was a Miller Research Fellow at the University of California, Berkeley.

+Research

+Jayawardhana's primary research areas include the characterization of exoplanets and the formation and early evolution of stars, brown dwarfs, and planetary systems.
+He is the co-author of more than 180 scientific papers, with over 10,000 citations.

-As a graduate student at Harvard, he led one of the two teams that discovered a dusty disk around HR 4796, a young star, with a large inner hole, which was possibly carved out during the planet formation processes.
-At Harvard, his group played a role in establishing that young brown dwarfs undergo a T Tauri phase, similar to young Sun-like stars, with evidence for dusty disks and signatures of disk accretion and outflow.
+While a graduate student at Harvard, Jayawardhana led one of the two teams that discovered a dusty disk around HR 4796, a young star, with a large inner hole, which was possibly carved out during the planet formation processes.
+While he was a Miller Fellow at the University of California, Berkeley, he and his collaborators discovered an edge-on protoplanetary disk in a young quadruple star system, using adaptive optics on the Gemini North telescope.

+At UC Berkeley and as a faculty member at the Universities of Michigan and Toronto, Jayawardhana played a key role in establishing that young brown dwarfs undergo a T Tauri phase, similar to young Sun-like stars, with evidence for dusty disks and signatures of disk accretion and outflow.
 Disks have now also been found around sub-brown dwarfs or planemos.
 In September 2008, he and his collaborators reported the first direct image and spectroscopy of a likely extra-solar planet around a normal star.
+While serving as a dean at Cornell and provost at Johns Hopkins, Jayawardhana has continued to be active in research, publishing numerous papers on exoplanets and brown dwarfs using the James Webb Space Telescope and large ground-based telescopes.

+He is a science team member for the James Webb Space Telescope's NIRISS instrument.